wietsedv/gpt2-recycle/README.md

  - Models where only the lexical layer is retrained for the new language and the Transformer layers are the same as the English model.
 The lexical layers of these models are in practice automatically aligned with the equivalent English model.
 Use this if you are interested in alignment properties.
  - Models with retrained lexical embeddings and then additional training of the full models.
 Use this if you want to generate more realistic text.

-For details, check out our paper on [arXiv](https://arxiv.org/abs/2012.05628) and the models on the [🤗 Hugging Face model hub](https://huggingface.co/GroNLP) (see links for specific models below).
+For details, check out our [Findings of ACL paper](https://aclanthology.org/2021.findings-acl.74/) and the models on the [🤗 Hugging Face model hub](https://huggingface.co/GroNLP) (see links for specific models below).

 ## Models